profK/WorldWizardsProject/README.md

 From here many individual projects open up using the platform as a base .
 Deployment and Future Work
 Just like Neverwinter Nights I see this becoming both a platform for teaching and research.
-The codebase and assets will be openósourced to encourage third party development participation.
+The codebase and assets will be open‚Äîsourced to encourage third party development participation.
 Once the base system is completed there is an almost unlimited scope of experimental world simulation systems that could be built on top.
 Some areas I see of potential future work include AI/artificial life experimentation, immersive user interface and control research, and experimental game rule systems.